Important information regarding Coronavirus (COVID-19) and your appointment - read here

 Metastatic Breast Cancer

-body.
-Metastasis happens when cells break away from the original cancer site and travel to other areas of the body through the bloodstream or the lymph
+Metastasis happen when cells break away from the original cancer site, and travel to other areas of the body through the bloodstream or the lymph